paydownant/MatrixWaifu/README.md

   - cmake . -B <build_dir_path>
   - or enter build dir and cmake ..

-Cmake works for only for linux at this time since some dependencies fails to connect on mingw environment in linux.
+Cmake works only for linux at this time since some dependencies fails to connect on mingw environment in linux.

 Dependencies: For opengl & opengl example
   - glfw3 (pacman -S glfw)